Depart home and fly to Manaus, Brazil

 Enjoy four blissful days at sea

 Treat yourself to the myriad amenities aboard the Ocean Explorer as you cruise around the easternmost coast of Brazil.
 Take advantage of this time to read a book from our onboard library, enjoy a drink with fellow travelers at the top-deck bar, try your hand at the ancient art of hot-rock cooking in our onboard restaurant, or ask for a tour of the bridge.
 Practice self-care with a visit to the full-service hair salon or center yourself with a yoga class.
-Join your knowledgeable Expedition Team for an interesting and enlightening lecture about the places you’ll visit throughout your journey.

 At mealtimes, our skilled chefs will continue to amaze you with their culinary expertise.
 After dinner, head to the Observation Lounge for panoramic views of the picturesque coastline.
 Spend time with your fellow travelers, and relive the highlights of your luxurious journey through South America as you recount stories of the new discoveries and experiences you’ve enjoyed so far and the many more you are looking forward to throughout the rest of your cruise.

 One of the highlights of your South America small ship cruise is an exclusive Equator Crossing Ceremony.
 This long-standing maritime tradition is meant to commemorate a person’s first time crossing the Equator.
 Also known as equatorial baptism, the tradition dates back several centuries, and signifies an initiation into the court of King Neptune, the mythological Roman god of the sea.
 It is a unique highlight of any sailing that crosses the Equator, and one you will remember for a lifetime.

 Explore the beautiful beaches and culture of Natal